jpmcWorkers/jpmcWorkers.github.io/docs/issues.md

 	* Fair treatment from management
 	* Reasonable accommodations for employees under the Americans with Disabilities Act and/or local equivalent
 	* For remote-parking, will shuttles be available throughout the day for e.g. late arrivals / emergency departures?
+	* Is there access to to adequate lunch facilities?

 * Pay / Compensation and Advancement:
 	* Fairness: Are fresh graduates making more than old hands?
 Are men making more than women for the same work?
 Am I paid much less than my peers?